Last Modified:

 There are still a few autopatches dotted throughout the country, but with the popularity of cell phones, their days are numbered.
 Nonetheless, most V/U transceivers have touch tone microphones as standard equipment.
 Nowadays, they are most often used to access mega linked repeaters.
 It is also a prerequisite for using VoIP in its various forms.

 Speaking of repeaters.
 The Repeater Builders web site offers a lot of information of interest to any VHF operator.
 Mike Morris, WA6ILQ, and the group have assembled quite a data base covering both GE and Motorola repeaters, and all of the accessories which go with them.
-If you're into VHF operation, it's a great resource.
+If you're into VHF operation, it is a great resource.

 Most of the repeater and linking equipment are owned by individuals with amateur radio clubs a close second.
 All of this equipment, and the time and expense needed to keep them running is not an inexpensive proposition.
 If you use any facility on a regular basis, you need to help support it.
 When I was traveling extensively I paid dues to five different clubs so I could use their repeaters.